pablofs20/UMU-MISP-FL/README.md

 ## Configuration
 This software is coded and tested in Python 3.6.9.
 Since multiple libraries have been employed, we provide a Python requirements file under `resources` folder containing all the dependencies.
-From this, we recommend to set up a Conda environment and provide the requirements file as input.
+From this, we recommend to set up a Conda/Miniconda environment and provide the requirements file as input.
 If you choose this option, please consult the
 [Conda documentation](https://docs.conda.io/en/latest/) for further details.

 In addition to the code in this repository, a MISP server has to be configured and a new object template adapted to the ToN-IoT dataset form (column names and value types) has to